Study plan - Bachelor's programme in Energy Technology

 In addition to the basic subjects in mathematics, chemistry, statistics and mechanics, the field of study includes subject areas such as: thermodynamics, process and fluid dynamics, building physics, material science, electrical energy engineering and automation, energy technology and energy supply from classical and renewable energy sources such as solar, wind and tidal energy, hydrogen technology, heating, ventilation and refrigeration (HVAC) technology.

-It is possible to take 10 credits with industrial training (internship) as an engineer in a company as an elective in the 5th semester.
+The program does not contain compulsory practice.
+It is possible to take 10 ECTS with industrial training (internship) as an engineer in a company as an elective in the 5th semester.
 The offer of electives is updated each academic year.

 Theory teaching takes place in classrooms and auditoria.
 Lectures can also be digital, with both synchronous and asynchronous learning content.
 In addition to lectures, group work, self-study and problem-based learning, the courses (modules) may include elements of arithmetic exercises, laboratory exercises, and assignments which can take the form of a project.
 In courses (modules) that have assignments, the assignments will often be assessed in combination with an oral or written exam.